Fresno State's Land Acknowledgement

 Why do we recognize the land?

-To recognize the land is an expression of gratitude and appreciation to those whose territory you reside on, and a way of honoring the Indigenous people who have been living and working on the land from time immemorial.
+To recognize the land is an expression of gratitude and appreciation to those whose territory you reside on, and a way of honoring the Native people who have been living and working on the land from time immemorial.
 It is important to understand the long standing history that has brought you to reside on the land, and to seek to understand your place within that history.
 Land acknowledgements do not exist in a past tense, or historical context: colonialism is a current ongoing process, and we need to build our mindfulness of our present participation.
-It is also worth noting that acknowledging the land is Indigenous protocol.
+It is also worth noting that acknowledging the land is Native protocol.